Home Sweet Home (2013 TV series)

 Home Sweet Home is a 2013 Philippine television drama fantasy series broadcast by GMA Network.
 Directed by Gil Tejada Jr., it stars Raymart Santiago, Roxanne Guinoo, Jake Vargas, Bea Binene and Jillian Ward.
 It premiered on April 22, 2013 on the network's Telebabad line up.
-The series on July 19, 2013 with a total of 64 episodes.
-It was replaced by Binoy Henyo in its timeslot.
+The series concluded on July 19, 2013 with a total of 64 episodes.

+The series is streaming online on YouTube.

 Premise

 The series revolves around the Caharian family and their magical adventures and misadventures as they explore and unravel the mysteries behind an old and abandoned house.
 In the story, whoever enters the old house will be trapped inside and a fake version (a doppelganger with opposite personality of the real one) will come out.